Life happens when we are busy planning life.

 Last week I saw the film, The Bucket List.
 A heartwarming as well as a heart-rending tale of two men who become friends in the hospital they have been admitted to.

-Diagnosed with Cancer – the metaphor for death – they are given 6 months to an year, at the most, to live.
+Diagnosed with Cancer – a metaphor for death – they are given 6 months to an year, at the most, to live.
 They do have the choice of experimental drugs that might help.

 Accepting it and living their last days with the knowledge, is the only choice they really have.
 Do they go along with the plans Life has made for them?
 Do they accept it all gracefully and bravely, and decide to live their last moments looking for the happiness that eluded them all their life?